HouseTrip/housetrip.github.com/_posts/2013-11-29-good-readmes.md

 is too heavy to make sense on small amounts of data, or a known incompatibility.

-Don't let your users in the dark... this is the place to share it with them or they'll find out they've wasted their time.
+Don't leave users in the dark... this is the place to share it with them or they'll find out they've wasted their time.
 They'll actually be grateful if you mention that your shiny gem doesn't work with JRuby because it isn't thread-safe!